ROCE stands for return on capital employed, which helps us understand the financial efficiency of the business and the management.

 What is ROCE?

-ROCE stands for return on capital employed which means the return promoters are able to generate from the cash or capital being deployed in the business.
-It is a way to measure the efficiency of the management which deploys the cash at better than money market rate for an elongated period of time.
+ROCE stands for return on capital employed; in other words, the return promoters can generate from the cash or capital deployed in the business.
+It is a way to measure the efficiency of the management, which deploys the cash at a better than money market rate for an elongated period.

 The textbook formula for ROCE is